 Aside from power and control, let’s get to the spinning factor.
 Whilst as commonly understood, here we’re gonna choose polymer; not for the sound and vibration effect, but for the more bouncy construction.
 Polymer, being itself a bit textured and hard, plus composing a perfect blend of power and control, is the best choice for spin factor.
 For better results, choose a proprietor’s special technology for the core, such as SRT by Paddletek and the like.

 Commonly, paddles come in three types of weight ranges, i.e., lightweight, mid-weight, and heavy.
 While the part of the weighting mechanism could be as lightest and general as possible.
 Yet, it greatly affects your overall gaming styles and techniques.

 Grip size plays a vital role in creating spin.
-Because let’s be clear: if you don’t have a comfortable and firm hold on your paddles, you are least likely in a position to make spin shots.
+Because let’s be clear: if you don’t have a comfortable and firm hold on your paddles, you’re least likely in a position to make spin shots.
 Whilst, we must bear in mind that a good spin is a result of better wrist movement.
-So, gripping specs should be checked and observed in accord with your hand size to avoid any discomfort.
+So, gripping specs should be checked and observed in accordance with your hand size to avoid any discomfort.

 The shape of the Paddle:

 There are two types of playing techniques in pickleball, one is the attack while the other one is defense.
 If your playing technique is a sort of attacking one, you need a paddle that allows wider width.
 Wider paddles allow an additional surface for handling and playing a wide variety of shots.